MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/add-change-delete-map-map-layer-report-builder.md

 ##  <a name="Embedded"></a> Specify embedded data as a source of spatial data

-1. Click the map until the Map pane appears.
+1. Select the map until the Map pane appears.

-2. Right-click the layer, and then click **Layer Data**.
+2. Right-click the layer, and then select **Layer Data**.

 3. In **Use spatial data from**, select **Data embedded in report**.

-4. To load map elements from an existing report, click **Browse**, point to the file, and then click **Open**.
+4. To load map elements from an existing report, select **Browse**, point to the file, and then select **Open**.
 The map elements are embedded in this report definition.
 The spatial data that you point to must match the layer type.
 For example, for a point layer, you must point to spatial data that specifies sets of point coordinates.

 5. In **Spatial field**, specify the name of the field that contains spatial data.
 You might need to determine this name from the source of spatial data.